lu-pl/gndentr/README.md

 # GND EntR

-GND Entity Resolver - A small utility for resolving named entities against the [GND API](https://lobid.org/gnd/api) and serializing graph data from the result sets.
+GND Entity Resolver - Basic functionality for resolving named entities against the [GND API](https://lobid.org/gnd/api) and serializing graph data from the result sets.

-It provides the following features:

-* gndentr.GNDEntityresolver: ...
-* gndentr-cli: A CLI ...

-See examples below.

 > This project is in an early stage of development and should be used with caution